The popularity of Growth Hacking is increasing rapidly, but what is Growth Hacking?

 Make one small adjustment to the product and your business explodes.

-They are exceptional cases, but they have helped make companies great that are impossible not to imagine in today’s world.
+Exceptional cases, but they have helped make companies great that are impossible not to imagine in today’s world.

 Despite the fact that Growth Hacks are often associated with the above examples, there are a whole bunch of other Growth Hacks you can apply, but they are less sexy.